oxyplugins/zionextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.0.2 ( Oct 26, 2021 ) =
+* [Hotspots] - New component for creating image hotspots.
+* [Content Timeline] - New component for creating animated vertical timelines.
+* [Lottie] - Added viewport offsets for scroll animations.

 = 1.0.1 ( Sep 28, 2021 ) =
 * [Author Box] - New component for adding author avatar, bio, links.